 A lot of headroom while playing: The distance between mattress and swing beam ⓘ is 98.8 cm minus mattress thickness.
 The swing beam protrudes 50 cm from the bed and it can be loaded with up to 35 kg (swinging) or 70 kg (hanging).
 It can also be moved to the corner or omitted.

 For safety reasons, loft beds and bunk beds should be fixed to the wall.
 The skirting board creates a small gap between the wall and the bed.
 When mounting the bed to the wall, you will need spacers of the same thickness.
-To make it easy for you, we will include the appropriate spacers and mounting material for brick walls in the delivery.
+To make it easy for you, we will include the appropriate spacers and mounting material for brick and concrete walls in the delivery.

 Our beds grow with your kids.
 This means that over time you can assemble them at different assembly heights without having to buy additional parts.
 Depending on the assembly height, the space underneath the Loft Bed is suitable e.g. for a play shop, a desk or a cool play den.